 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 At AwardWallet, our primary goal is to show people how to get the best value for their hard-earned points and miles.
 Likewise, we evangelize the power of using the right card for every purchase.
 This maximizes your earning potential and builds your stash of points organically through everyday purchases.
-This means we're not typically proponents of buying miles — we prefer to earn them for free!
+This means we're not typically proponents of buying points or miles — we prefer to earn them for free!

 However, like any good rule, there are exceptions.
-If you're just short of your next award redemption, buying the last few miles could be cheaper than paying cash for the flight.
-Moreover, if you (or an employer) plan to pay cash for an expensive ticket, buying enough miles for an equivalent reward redemption could mean saving a lot.
-In any case, before you buy miles, be sure you're comfortable with the comparable value you're receiving.
+If you're just short of your next award redemption, buying the last few points could be cheaper than paying cash for the flight.
+Moreover, if you (or an employer) plan to pay cash for an expensive ticket, buying enough points for an equivalent reward redemption could mean saving a lot.
+In any case, before you buy points, be sure you're comfortable with the comparable value you're receiving.

-- Virgin Atlantic members can typically buy up to 100,000 points per year.
-However, during this promotion, members can buy up to 150,000 points (before the bonus).
+- Virgin Atlantic members can buy up to 200,000 points per year with this promotion (before the bonus).

-- Virgin Atlantic sells Flying Club points in increments of 1,000.
+- Virgin Atlantic sells Virgin Points in increments of 1,000.

 - For the first 14 days after purchasing, members may request a refund provided they haven't redeemed any of the purchased points.
 After the initial 14 days (or after redeeming any of the purchased points), the transaction is non-refundable.

-- All buy points transactions incur a $25 transaction fee.
+- All transactions for buying Virgin Points incur a $22 handling fee.

 - Virgin Atlantic deposits purchased points within 24 hours of completing the purchase.